Course Description

 The course is suitable for health care professionals (e.g., physicians, nurses, clinicians, physical therapists, etc.) who directly support Indigenous people as part of their patient population.
 Enrollment is open to health care practitioners across Canada.

 This online course is self-directed.
-Participants are expected to complete the online modules at their own pace, within their registered twelve-week session.
-Sessions will be available to commence on September 20 to December 13, 2023.
+Participants are expected to complete the online modules at their own pace, within their registered 12-week session.
+Sessions will be available to commence on May 15 to August 7, 2024.

 Course Content